 A Bad patio door roller is often the reason when your patio door is hard to open.
 A patio door roller may have worn out and stopped turning making the door next to impossible to open.
 It's not the only reason though.
 The other possibility is that the door is rubbing somewhere.
-Here's some things to check to find out what is really causing the problem.
+Here are some things to check to find out what is really causing the problem.

-Sometimes the rubbing can be fixed by finding the patio roller adjusting screws which raise the roller and tightening them.
+Sometimes the rubbing can be fixed by finding the patio roller adjusting screws which raise the door and tightening them.
 You will often see a small access hole often near the bottom of the edges of the patio slider.
 There should be an adjustment screw inside.

-Do not remove the adjustment screw !
 Some patio roller assemblies fall apart when you take the screw out.
-Then you will have to remove the door and change the roller.
+Then you will have to remove the door, take the bottom off and change the roller.

 To make it easier to turn the adjusting screw, put a flat blade screwdriver underneath the patio slider and take the weight off the roller by lifting and holding the door up by 1/4 inch.

 For safeties sake get someone to help you.
-Some doors are very heavy.
+Some doors are very very heavy.
 Get a friend on the left side of the door and you on the right side.
 Lift the whole door vertically as far as it will go and try to pull the bottom out over the patio door track.

 To get at the patio door rollers on an aluminum door, there is usually a screw on each side of the door which holds the door bottom on.
 These screws are usually located just above the hole that conceals the adjustment screws.
 They are larger than the adjustment screws.
-Remove these screws and grab the bottom of the door and pull it off the glass.
+Remove these screws and flip the door on its side slowly and carefully.
+You definitely need two people to do this.

+Grab the bottom of the door by hand and carefully pull it off the glass.
 Hopefully it will come off easily, but often it will not.
-Especially if the door is more than 20 years old.
+Especially if it has been there for 20 years or more.
 Be very careful if you have to lever it off, the glass can easily get broken.
 Patience and persistence is the key.

 Once the bottom is removed, you will see how the patio door rollers are held in.
 Usually its with a single screw or with bent tabs of metal or a combination of both.
 Unbend the tabs and remove the screws and take out the roller.

-You can then take the old patio door roller to a local glass shop to see if they can sell you a replacement, although it is possible the local hardware store may have what you need.
+You might take the old patio door roller to a local glass shop to see if they can sell you a replacement, although it is possible the local hardware store may have what you need.
 Listed below are some of the many different types of roller assemblies and spare parts that are available.

 These rollers are generally used in patio door sliding panels which one pane or sheet of glass installed in the frame.
-You would most often find them in a 4 panel patio door, the kind where you have to slide across two seperate panels to get outside.
+You would most often find them in a 4 panel patio door, the kind where you have to slide across two separate panels to get outside.
 Die cast aluminum rollers are usually found in patio door made in the 1970's onward.
 They are still used extensively today.

 I say generally because sometimes these rollers get used in doors which have heavy insulated glass units in them.
 In those situations these rollers will not last very long, the glass is typically too heavy and will cause the rollers to break frequently.
 These rollers are made from die cast aluminum / magnesium which is strong but brittle.